-When the Emerson family moved to Los Angeles, they brought their dedication to fostering children with them.
+When Brittany and Jeremy moved to Los Angeles, they brought their dedication to fostering children with them.
 They quickly found Children’s Bureau, completed their training, and became approved resource parents in August.
-Read their interview with Children’s Bureau to learn about their family’s motivation for providing a safe, loving home for foster children and their evolving relationships with their children’s birth parents.
+Read their interview with Children’s Bureau to learn about their family’s motivation for providing a safe, loving family for foster children and their evolving relationships with their children’s birth parents.

 CB: How did you find Children’s Bureau and why did you choose to become a resource parent through this agency?

 We were originally foster parents in another state through the county.
 When we found out that my husband was being stationed in Los Angeles next, naturally we looked into fostering through the county again.
 Within the first month of moving here, we were in an orientation but left feeling overwhelmed.
 The next day I went through a list of agencies in the area and found Children’s Bureau.
 We were at the next available orientation.
 After listening to another resource parent speak about her experience with Children’s Bureau and seeing how supportive the staff was, we knew that it was a perfect fit for us.

 CB: What was the process of becoming a resource parent and how long did it take?

 The process of becoming a resource parent was faster than expected and exceedingly educational.
 We have taken PRIDE training in the past, but we did not feel like it fully prepared us for real-life fostering.
 PRIDE training through Children’s Bureau was different.
 It was more hands-on, with critical thinking, and a panel of other resource parents, both foster and foster-adoptive, that were able to enlighten us on real-life experiences.
 All things that helped us navigate through being successful resource parents.
 We also met some amazing families in PRIDE training, families that will be lifelong friends.
 For us, we started the process by turning in our application in March.
 We were not able to take the next available classes because my husband was out of town for training, but we were approved by late August.